Korea Digital Nomad Visa (F-1-D): The 2026 Workation Visa Guide

 Key facts

-• Korea's F-1-D Workation (디지털 노마드) visa launched January 1, 2024 as a pilot program.
-The Ministry of Justice extended the pilot indefinitely from January 1, 2026 with no fixed end date, but has not yet issued a formal permanent (상시) designation as of mid-2026.
+- Korea's F-1-D Workation (디지털 노마드) visa launched January 1, 2024 as a pilot program.
+The Ministry of Justice extended the pilot indefinitely from January 1, 2026 with no fixed end date, but has not issued a formal permanent (상시) designation as of mid-2026.

-• Private health insurance with at least ₩100,000,000 in coverage AND explicit repatriation of remains language is required for the visa.
-Standard travel insurance usually does not satisfy the repatriation wording, and missing this is the single most common rejection reason.
+- Private health insurance with at least ₩100,000,000 in coverage for hospital treatment and evacuation to your home country (본국후송) is required for the visa.
+Practitioners report that policies using only 'medical evacuation' wording, without 'return to home country,' have been rejected, and missing this is the single most common rejection reason.

-• F-1-D holders are NOT auto-enrolled in National Health Insurance (NHIS) at ARC issuance.
-NHIS enrollment becomes mandatory after 6 months of residence, with the foreign regional subscriber minimum currently around ₩152,790/month.
+- F-1-D holders are NOT auto-enrolled in National Health Insurance (NHIS) at ARC issuance.
+NHIS enrollment becomes mandatory after 6 months of residence, with the foreign regional subscriber premium pegged to the average premium of all NHIS subscribers (around ₩150,000 or more per month; confirm the current figure with NHIS).

 Korea's F-1-D Workation (워케이션 / 디지털 노마드) visa launched on January 1, 2024 as a pilot program.
 It was the country's first formal acknowledgment that people who work for overseas employers can legally live in Korea long-term without trying to fit into a student or employment category designed for someone else.
 The Ministry of Justice extended the pilot indefinitely from January 1, 2026, removing the original December 2025 sunset date, though the visa has not yet been formally codified as a permanent category.
 As of mid-2026, it is being issued normally and is the right visa for a specific kind of resident: an employee or business owner with overseas income, a reasonably high salary, and plans to stay in Korea for up to two years.